aaronsisler/packages.generate-react-templates/README.md

 ### Enhancements

+1. Gracefully fail if directories already exist so you don't have to scan the crappy catch log messages
 1. Get `npx` command to work or add a script to package.json that calls node ./node_modules/etc.
 1. Testing